-E Bruce Brooks

-University of Massachusetts at Amherst WSWG Note 56rev (10 Feb 1996)
+E Bruce Brooks University of Massachusetts at Amherst WSWG Note 56rev (10 Feb 1996)

-We expect one thing, we get another.
-You had 10 students in your class last year; but this year you had 15.
-There were 112 incidents of car theft last year; this year, 121.
+We expect one thing, but we get another.
+There were 10 students in your class last year; this year, 15.
+There were 112 incidents of car theft last year, but this year, 121.
 Is this significant?
 Such questions come up all the time.
 They have a simple solution.